archvillain/socie/README.md

     * Type `"/api"` on text box that has `'Filter'` in it, Refresh Dikord by `F5`,

-    * Click on the "application" box under "Names" tab, clicking this will show you a list of variables on the bottom right of the console page.
+    * Click on the `applications` box under `Headers` tab (bottom right of the console screen), clicking this will show you a list of variables on the bottom right of the console page.

     * Scroll down for a line that looks like: